 Mushrooms are one of the most scientifically studied superfoods.
 Research shows that different types of mushrooms have incredible benefits for your brain, hormones, immune system, energy levels, mental acuity, mood, etc.

-Reishi is your drug-free Xanax.
+This mushroom is your drug-free Xanax.

 Chaga is your inflammation-tamer.

-Use it to fight inflammation, support immunity and provide sustained energy.
+Use it to fight inflammation, support immunity, and provide sustained energy.

 Cordyceps is your pre-workout energizer.

-Use it to defy aging, provide long-lasting energy, improve athletic performance and speed up recovery.
+Use it to defy aging, provide long-lasting energy, improve athletic performance, and speed up recovery.

-Lion’s Mane is your all-natural brain booster.
+This mushroom is your all-natural brain booster.

 Use it to optimize cognitive performance for working and studying.

-Shiitake is your old reliable.
+This is your old reliable adaptogenic mushroom.

 Shiitake mushrooms have been a symbol of longevity in Asia for more than 6,000 years.
-Shiitakes are easy to come by in the grocery store and provide a great food source of B vitamins, vitamin D, and zinc.
+They are now pretty easy to come by in the grocery store and provide a great food source of B vitamins, vitamin D, and zinc.